A record of my lifelong learning experiences and personal reflections. . I sew ideas for my teaching and learning projects.

 This video came to put in place more pieces of the puzzle.
 I've been thinking for a while that I need to define my needs and focus to get them covered.
 Obviously I don't have the right connections or I'm looking in the wrong directions or I'm not looking at all.
 I know about events serendipitously and many times I don't join the adventures I would like to participate in because I learn about them too late.
 So I need to observe myself, think and find out what I'm doing wrong.
 Else, I go to Hubs where owners start sending daily emails advertising things, pissing me off with "sales", "unique opportunities to make money" and stuff just like in FaceBook.

 If they knew!
-LOL Money is not Money, money come for it my engine at the moment... has it been in any given period of my life?
+LOL Money is not my engine at the moment... has it been in any given period of my life?
 Yes, when I was homeless in Manchester while writing my Master thesis; my solution was to get a bicycle to save the bus fare for lunch, spend the night at the Maths building punching cards to get the SSPSx program running on ROSCOW and to sleep during the day in parks or in the living room of a charitable friend for a few days.

 I'm looking for collaborators for my on my BaeL crusade, people that gets no harm speaking and writing in Spanish, bilingual people interested on Digital Literacy and web 2.0 tools but... what do I have to offer in return?
 Well... learners of Spanish, English, Basic Microsoft programs, e-tools and... plenty of data to do research.
 Ning provides plenty of data, that I don't know how to obtain yet but it's there for the taking.
 Yahoo Groups also provides data but not in the same handy way.
 I want to learn how to take advantage of the stats feature in Ning, the doors at Manchester University are open for me and a PhD sounds attractive but... that will take time.